-In case of illness, you must supply doctor's not or a duly completed Verification of Student Illness or Injury form:
+In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (see www.illnessverification.utoronto.ca).
+A doctor's note is also acceptable but MUST contain the start date and anticipated end date of the illness.

-(http://www.illnessverification.utoronto.ca/index.php)

-A doctor's note must contain the start date and anticipated end date of the illness.
 The form must be placed in a sealed envelope, addressed to the instructor, and submitted in class or instructor office hours.